entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Long, J., Trinajstic, K., Young, G., and Senden, T. (2008).
 Live birth in the Devonian period.
 Nature 453, 650–652. doi: 10.1038/nature06966

 Long, J. A. (1983).
 New Bothriolepid fish from the Late Devonian of Victoria, Australia.
 Palaeontol 26, 395–320.

+Long JA.
+1995.
+A new groenlandaspidid arthrodire (Pisces; Placodermi) from the Middle.
+Records of the Western Australian Museum 17: 35-41.

 Long, J. A., Mark-Kurik, E., Johanson, Z., Lee, M. S. Y., Young, G. C., and Min, Z. (2015).
 Copulation in antiarch placoderms and the origin of gnathostome internal fertilization.
 Nature 517, 196–199. doi: 10.1038/nature13825